SHUBHAMspy/react-learning/readme.md

 2. Updating
 3. Unmounting

-Mounting: Mounting means to put elements into the DOM that involves creating and putting it into the DOM.
+Mounting: Mounting means to put elements into the Dom that involves creating and putting it into the Dom.
 Mounting phase uses 4 methods to mount a component namely:
 1. *constructor()* : It is called when the component is initiated and it is the best place to initialize our state.
 It takes props as argument and starts by calling super(props)
-2. *getDerivedStateFromProps()*: It is called right before rendering the element in the dom.It takes props and state as an argument and returns an derived or updated state.
+2. *getDerivedStateFromProps()*: It is called right before rendering the element in the Dom.It takes props and state as an argument and returns an derived or updated state.
-3. *render()*: It is the only compulsory method required by react.It is responsible for rendering our JSX to DOM.
+3. *render()*: It is the only compulsory method required by react.It is responsible for rendering our JSX to Dom.
 4. *componentDidMount()* : This method is called after the component is rendered .
 It is also used to fetch external data through api